 Since completing her MTESOL and returning to her homeland in Indonesia, Neza has been a dedicated leader in local rebuilding efforts.
 Her work has been particularly focused on the badly affected educational sector of Aceh, where over 3500 educators lost their lives in the 2004 natural disaster.

 Neza also teaches at a junior high school, is a lecturer at two local universities, teaches in various teacher training development centres and conducts professional development courses for mid-career teachers in the region.

 What are you doing now?

-Leading a team of Deakin Alumni who are working as part of a partnership between Deakin University and the Indonesian Government where three cohorts of Acehnese graduates like myself, are helping to rebuild the Tsunami-shattered Aceh Province through a program of community development projects that include proving English language classes for teachers and students from disadvantaged backgrounds in the devastated Langsa region.
+Leading a team of Deakin alumni who work as part of a partnership between Deakin and the Indonesian Government to help rebuild the tsunami-shattered Aceh Province.
+We do this through a program of community development projects, including providing English language classes for teachers and students from disadvantaged backgrounds in the devastated Langsa region.

 I wanted the opportunity to rebuild the Aceh education system after the 2004 Tsunami that saw over 3500 educators perish.
 My government was working with Deakin on the reconstruction project and I just had to be part of this.

-By the great experiences and opportunities presented to me as a result of studying at Deakin - like the chance to provide leadership in the rebuilding of my homeland and to further my skills as an educator in the process.
-The M TESOL program inspired and motivated me in so many ways and it changed the way that I saw myself, my profession and my environment.
-There were many times I found my ‘ah-ha’ moment at Deakin.
+I was inspired by the great experiences and opportunities presented to me as a result of studying at Deakin.
+Like the chance to provide leadership in the rebuilding of my homeland and to further my skills as an educator in the process.
+The MTESOL program inspired and motivated me in so many ways and it changed the way that I saw myself, my profession and my environment.
+There were many times I found my 'ah-ha' moment at Deakin.